About this Collection

-Both natural and human-caused sources of bird mortality contribute cumulative or combined effects to declining bird populations.
+Human-caused sources of bird mortality contribute cumulative or combined effects to declining bird populations.
 Millions of acres of bird habitat are lost or degraded every year due to development, agriculture, and forestry practices.
 These rapidly accelerating impacts can be mitigated only through habitat restoration and protection.
-In addition, millions of birds are directly killed by human-caused sources such as collisions with man-made structures.
-Death from natural causes is also common sources of mortality.
+In addition, millions of birds are directly killed by human-caused sources such as collisions with man-made structures such as windows and communication towers.

-Natural and human-caused mortality impacts are exacerbated by the landscape alterations resulting from a changing climate.
-Birds in every habitat will be affected by natural and human-caused sources, so conserving migratory bird populations requires a multi-faceted, coordinated approach by governments, conservation organizations, industry, and the general public.
+Human-caused mortality impacts are exacerbated by the landscape alterations resulting from a changing climate.
+Birds in every habitat will be affected by human-caused sources, so conserving migratory bird populations requires a multi-faceted, coordinated approach by governments, conservation organizations, industry, and the general public.

 How Many Birds are Killed?